goznalo-git/DirectedHyperCentrality/README.md

 # Spectral centrality of directed hypergraphs

-This repository contains the scripts, data and (pre-processed) figures/tables from the "Beyond directed hypergraphs: heterogeneous hypergraphs and spectral centralities" paper by G. Contreras-Aso, R. Criado, M. Romance, available as a preprint at [arXiv:2403.11825](https://arxiv.org/abs/2403.11825).
+This repository contains the scripts, data and (pre-processed) figures/tables from the "Beyond directed hypergraphs: heterogeneous hypergraphs and spectral centralities" paper by G. Contreras-Aso, R. Criado, M. Romance, published in [Journal of Complex Networks](https://doi.org/10.1093/comnet/cnae037)), and available as a preprint at [arXiv:2403.11825](https://arxiv.org/abs/2403.11825).

 ## Structure of the repository